Understanding Bankruptcy

 Step 5: Take care of your responsibilities

-Once you file bankruptcy officially, you must:
+Once you file for bankruptcy officially, you must:

-- file regular reports on your income and expenses
+• File regular reports on your income and expenses,

-- pay costs, including equity in assets, surplus income, administrative fees, and taxes, which your LIT files.
+• Pay costs, including: equity in assets, surplus income, administrative fees, and taxes, which your LIT files.

 After nine months, assuming this is your first bankruptcy and you don’t have surplus income, you will be eligible for discharge.
 This means you no longer owe anything to the creditors listed on your bankruptcy.
+If you’ve got a lot of surplus income payments to make, or if this is a repeat bankruptcy, you can expect that timeline to take longer.

-A note on accepting pay raises during bankruptcy: During your bankruptcy, you must submit reports on your income and expenses.
+During your bankruptcy, you must submit reports on your income and expenses.
 Accepting a raise could bump you over the current standard for your household, which would mean you may have to make surplus income payments.
 While this may not be ideal, it’s in your interest to accept any increase in pay, even though some of the new funds may go to pay your creditors.
 Only 50% of your new additional earnings can go towards payments to creditors.
 The other 50% is yours to keep, income and other taxes notwithstanding.
 You’ll want to keep that for savings or investments.

 Types of Bankruptcy Discharge